robertsglow/IBM-HR-Analytics-Project/README.md

 5. **Years_since last Promotion Column**

-Informations in this column were in numerical form, i did not like the way it appeared because i obviously would notbe able to gain any insights from it.
+Informations in this column were in numerical form, i did not like the way it appeared because i obviously would not be able to gain any insights from it.
 So i decided to use a Conditional Statement that will categorize my values into 3 different statements.
 Below is a snippet of what the Before and After transformation looked like.

 Before                                           | After
 :---------------------------------------------|:-----------------------------------------------